-Furthermore, the bill establishes that the provisions regarding breaches of good faith duty do not create a separate cause of action against an insurer's representative that is distinct from the action against the insurer itself.
-This aims to streamline the claims process and clarify the responsibilities and limitations of insurers in handling claims, particularly in situations where disputes exist.
+Furthermore, the bill establishes that there will be no separate cause of action against an insurer's representative that is distinct from the cause of action against the insurer itself.
+This aims to streamline the claims process and clarify the responsibilities of insurers and their representatives in the event of disputes.
+Overall, the bill seeks to enhance the regulatory framework governing insurance claims while ensuring that insurers are not unduly penalized in cases of legitimate disputes.

 Statutes affected: